-Rule b) prohibits any person from dumping green waste from external sources into any site included in the Key Native Ecosystem programme.
-Authorised vegetation clearance is exempt, although all viable pest plant material must be removed.
+Rule b) prohibits any person from dumping green waste into any Key Native Ecosystem.
+Note: Authorised vegetation clearance is exempt in a KNE, although all viable pest plant material must be removed.

 Rule c) prohibits any person from letting stock into an area where that has undergone pest management as part of the Key Native Ecosystem programme.